 Any employee who has an anniversary date that as of September 1, 2008 would have already provided him/her with ten years of continuous service will have their 10% vacation pay grandfathered.
-Any employee who has an anniversary date that as of September 1, 2008 would have already provided him/her with twenty-three years of continuous service will have their 12% vacation pay grandfathered.
+Any employee who has an

 In addition, any employee who has an anniversary date that would provide him/her with ten years of continuous service between July 1, 2009 to August 31, 2010 will be eligible for 10% vacation pay in the vacation year commencing September 1, 2010 and thereafter.